 Prussian town

 In the Austro-Prussian War of 1866, the Prince-elector of Hessen had backed Austria.
 Prussia won and took the opportunity to invade and annex the Electorate of Hessen (as well as Hanover, the city of Frankfurt, and other territories) north of the Main River.
 However, the pro-Austrian Hesse-Darmstadt remained independent.
 For Marburg, this turn of events was very positive, because Prussia decided to make Marburg its main administrative centre in this part of the new province Hessen-Nassau and to turn the University of Marburg into the regional academic centre.
 Thus, Marburg's rise as an administrative and university city began.
 As the Prussian university system was one of the best in the world at the time, Marburg attracted many respected scholars.
-However, there was hardly any industry to speak of, so students, professors, and civil servants – who generally had enough but not much money and paid very little in taxes – dominated the town, which tended to be very conservative.
+However, there was hardly any industry to speak of, so students, professors, and civil servants – who generally had enough but not much money and paid very little in taxes – dominated the town, which tended to be very conservative.20th century

 From 1942 to 1945, the whole city of Marburg was turned into a hospital with schools and government buildings turned into wards to augment the existing hospitals.